SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Normal Function

 The DES gene provides instructions for making a protein called desmin.
-Desmin is found in heart (cardiac) muscle and muscles used for movement (skeletal muscle).
-Within muscle fibers, desmin proteins are important to help maintain the structure of sarcomeres, which are necessary for muscles to tense (contract).
-The desmin proteins surround rod-like structures called Z-discs that are located within the sarcomere.
-Desmin connects the Z-discs to one another, linking neighboring sarcomeres and forming myofibrils, the basic unit of muscle fibers.
-The connection of sarcomeres to each other to form myofibrils is essential for maintaining muscle fiber strength during repeated cycles of contraction and relaxation.
+Desmin is found in heart (cardiac) muscle and in the muscles used for movement (skeletal muscle).
+Within muscle fibers, structures called sarcomeres generate the force needed for muscles to contract.
+Sarcomeres are linked together by structures called Z-discs to form myofibrils, which are the basic units of muscle fibers.
+Desmin surrounds Z-discs and plays an important role in organizing the structure and coordinating the function of muscle fibers.
+The organization of the sarcomeres and myofibrils provides the strength and stability that is needed during repeated cycles of muscle contraction and relaxation.

 Health Conditions Related to Genetic Changes